meieda/architecture-center/docs/microservices/logging-monitoring.md

 - Overall resource allocation for capacity and growth.
 This includes the number of containers, file system metrics, network, and core allocation.
 - Container metrics correlated at the service level.
-- System metrics correlated with containers,
+- System metrics correlated with containers.
 - Service errors and outliers.

 <!--